navana-tech/baseline_recipe_is21s_indic_asr_challenge/is21-subtask1-E2E/README.md

 This baseline is compiled for Espnet ( Version 1 , Release 0.9.7).
 For installation follow the instruction here: https://espnet.github.io/espnet/installation.html

+###  Baseline Setup Instructions
+Thereafter, please clone our repository to your local system and navigate to this folder, `is21-subtask1-E2E/`.
+Following steps needs to be followed for Hindi-English and Bengali-English downloaded data.
+Copy the contents of this folder to the `egs/is21-subtask1-E2E/asr1/` folder in your Espnet installation, using the below commands

+    cd espnet/egs
+    mkdir -p is21-subtask1-E2E/asr1

+Copy utils/ and steps/ directory from espnet/egs

+    cp -r espnet/egs/librispeech/asr/steps espnet/egs/is21-subtask1-E2E/asr1/steps
+    cp -r espnet/egs/librispeech/asr/utils espnet/egs/is21-subtask1-E2E/asr1/utils

 ### Audio data directory organization

 The dataset of the 6 languages associated with subtask 1 (Gujarati, Hindi, Marathi, Odia, Tamil, Telugu) must be organized in a single folder in a particular format.
 For example, Lets say folder containing all the data is `IS21_subtask_1_data`, and say the path to this folder is `/home/user/Downloads/IS21_subtask_1_data`